 Expansion of the Texas Compassionate Use Program (T-CUP).

-In June 2019, based on the success of the intractable epilepsy program, the T-CUP was expanded, allowing medical cannabis treatment for a broader set of qualifying conditions, including:
+In June 2019, based on the success of the intractable epilepsy program, the T-CUP was expanded.
+It further expanded in June 2021, allowing medical cannabis treatment for a broader set of qualifying conditions, including:

 - all forms of epilepsy and other seizure disorders

 - amyotrophic lateral sclerosis

 - other neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease, and many more as defined in a list from the Texas Department of Health and Human Services.

 Discussion of approach to treatment for these various conditions is beyond the scope of this article, though I will expand on treatment for autism below.
 For more extensive references on medical cannabis in the treatment of these conditions, Compassionate Cultivation has compiled a complete repository of condition-specific medical studies on their website (www.texasoriginal.com).